Lussekatten/APIOMDbPublic/ReadMe.txt

 - actors
 - movie prizes (if any)

-Note: The application is build for desktop size and does not include responsiveness required for smaller displays.
+Note: The application is built for desktop size and does not include responsiveness required for smaller displays.